Note: You are viewing an old revision of this page. View the current version.

 The simplest, and probably least expensive way is to use an electronic LeslieMotorSpeedControl designed specifically for the purpose.
 There are at least three such kits on the market.

+or two full cycles of AC out of every eight cycles.
 These devices are available from at least two suppliers: GoffProfessional, and KeyboardEngineeringInc.

 Prices are estimated to be $250-$300, installed.